10 Family Ski Resorts in or near Connecticut

-This skiing destination features a newly improved lodge, great snow (real and homemade), well marked trails, new lifts, challenging trails for adults, and an on-mountain restaurant.
+This skiing destination features a spacious lodge, great snow (real and homemade), well-marked trails, new lifts, challenging trails for adults, and an on-mountain restaurant.
 The Snowsports Discovery Center offers a wide variety of lessons for children at all levels of the sport.
-Each month, the resort features family-friendly events where Goggles the Yeti - the mountain mascot - comes out to meet all the children and ski with them.
-The events are free to the public and usually include face painting, obstacle courses, fun games, and coloring stations.
+Goggles the Yeti is expected to make occasional appearances this season (though skiers will see him less than in previous years).

 Choose from 16 trails, 15 of which feature night lighting.
 Half of the trails here are labeled "easy", making it a great place to introduce children to snow.
 The terrain park is a favorite for snowboarders.
 The Brookside Lodge features Sunnyside Kitchen - a great place for lunch or breakfast.
-More delicious food options also served at The Back Kitchen, Sundown BBQ, and Last Chair Tavern.
+More delicious food options are also served at The Back Kitchen, Sunnyside Kitchen, and Last Chair Tavern.

 Repurchased and rehabilitated, this favorite Connecticut resort reopened in 2013-2014.
 Grab your annual lift pass and enjoy skiing and snowboarding all season long.
 Enjoy 19 trails, including nine lit and open at night.
 Skiers of all ages will feel welcome here, whether you're ready for lessons or competitions.

-Enjoy alpine skiing, snow boarding, night skiing, and snow tubing.
-An 1,840-foot elevation will give you great views, while the six lifts will make it easy to get to them.
+Enjoy alpine skiing, snowboarding, night skiing, and snow tubing.
+1,840 feet of elevation will give you great views, while the six lifts will make it easy to get to them.
 A variety of lessons are also offered here, for all ability levels.

 Choose from among 45 trails and nine lifts, making this the largest ski and snowboard resort in southern New England.
-Children as young as 3 will have a great time on the slopes, especially since KidsRule Mountain Camps provides an all-day program that includes lesson, lift ticket, and lunch.
+Children as young as 3 will have a great time on the slopes, especially since KidsRule Mountain Camps provides an all-day program that includes lessons, lift tickets, and lunch.